jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

     *   *Note:* Typically you want the number of significant singular values and the number of singular vectors with autocorrelations near 1 to be equal.
         If they aren't, it likely indicates a weak or otherwise poorly resolved component in the dataset.
-Try the deconvolution first with the lower than the higher number of components.
+Try the deconvolution first with the lower then the higher number of components.

     *   *Note:* RAW can find the wrong number of components automatically.
 You will